-The tradition wear of Maharashtra ‘Nauvari’ sari mostly worn by Maharastrian elderly women’s, retains it charm in 21st century too by youngsters, as its name derives a nine yard long sari.
+The traditional wear of Maharashtra ‘Nauvari’ sari mostly worn by Maharastrian elderly women, retains its charm in the 21st century too by youngsters, as its name derives a nine-yard long sari.

 The already stitched draped sari makes it more easy to wear and easy to handle .